puneetshukla14/Checkout-Kata/README.md

-# CodeKata
+# Solution 1st

-Hello sir and mam I am Puneet Shukla so let me quickly explain what this code does

-Sir it is a simple checkout system that I have written in Python The idea is I have got four items A, B, C, D each has a price, and a group of them have also offers discount For example if you buy 3 A items, you get them for 130 instead of 150  same for B

-Sir I used counter to  count how many times each item purchased and sir then i loop through each item andcheck if it enable for a discount and if yes i apply the offer as times as possible and extra gets billed at the normal price and those cases there are no offers in that case it just multiplies the item count by its price and in the end i added multiple test cases with different combinations of items

-Sir I also run my code in vs code and it runs perfect withhh correct total price outpuut

-and thank you sir/mam for taking the time to review my assignment i really and enjoy to learn new problem statement
+I make a pyth prgmram to calculate total price of items with discounts. lets me explain the code
+I created two dictionaries  1st is pri stores item prices and 2nd one is dis stores discount offers I loop through each unique item in the input string using set( items  ) For each item i counted its total occurrences using items.count( item) If the item has a discount i calculated how many times the offer can be applied and remaining items were charged at the normal price
+If no discount is available i multiplied the count with the item price.
+I kept adding the total for each item usnigg keep total 0 and at the lasst the function returns the total price.